Astro Runtime maintenance and lifecycle policy

 -

-Functional bugs: When Astronomer identifies a significant functional bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
-To avoid the impact of previously identified bugs, Astronomer recommends that you consistently upgrade Astro Runtime to the latest stable version.
+Functional bugs: When Astronomer identifies a significant functional bug in Astro Runtime, a fix is backported to all maintained versions.
+To avoid the impact of previously identified bugs, Astronomer recommends that you consistently upgrade Astro Runtime to the latest version.

 -

-Security vulnerabilities: When Astronomer identifies a significant security vulnerability in Astro Runtime, a fix is backported and made available as a patch version for all stable and LTS versions in maintenance.
+Security vulnerabilities: When Astronomer identifies a significant security vulnerability in Astro Runtime, a fix is backported and made available as a patch version for all versions in maintenance.
 A significant security issue is defined as an issue with significant impact and exploitability.

-Occasionally, Astronomer might deviate from the defined response policy and backport a bug or security fix to releases other than the latest stable and LTS versions.
+Occasionally, Astronomer might deviate from the defined response policy and backport a bug or security fix to releases other than in-maintenance versions.

 Astro Runtime lifecycle schedule